sushmangupta/nuxt-content-placeholder/1LP - Familiarise yourself with Shopware/1CO - Intro to shopware ecosyste/1LU-what_is_ecommerce.md

 However, this term broadly encompasses various other activities, such as digital payments, internet banking, online auctions, dropshipping, marketing and more.

 eCommerce leverages technologies like electronic funds transfer (EFT), supply chain management (SCM), internet marketing, online transaction processing, inventory management, automated data collection systems, and more.
-By facilitating seamless and efficient transactions across the globe, eCommerce has revolutionized traditional commerce practices, making it easier for businesses and consumers to interact and conduct business online.
+By facilitating seamless and efficient electronic transactions across the globe, eCommerce has revolutionized traditional commerce practices, making it easier for businesses and consumers to interact and conduct business online.

-Okay now that you got to know about the ecommerce, lets now look at the client's high-level requirement:

-Techworld, an electronics retailer specilising in the latest tech gadgets, aims to expand its reach by launching an online store targeting tech-savvy consumers.
-It owns around 4k items in its store, it expects around 500-600 orders per day.
-Currently its looking for a single storefornts that could be accessed by 500 people per second.
+Here is a business client : TekUniverse, an electronics retailer specilising in the latest tech gadgets, aims to expand its reach by launching an online store targeting tech-savvy consumers.
+It owns around 4k items in its store, it expects around 500 orders per day.
+Currently it is looking for a single storefornt that could be accessed by atleast 500 people per second.
 It needs a fresh integration of PIM, ERP, payment systems and other resources.

-Oh!
-This can be too overwhelming for someone starting new.
-So, I suggest you to take a tour of [ecommerce terminology](../../assets/ecommerce_terminologies.md) before we understand the concepts even better.

 Alright!
 After an initial consultation by the sales team with the agency to understand their vision, product range, and market goals, a plan is devised to create a user-friendly, secure, and responsive eCommerce platform.

-The development phase involves setting up essential features like inventory management, secure payment gateways, customer reviews, and marketing tools.
-While the design phase focuses on reflecting TechnoWorld's branding while ensuring easy navigation and high-quality product displays.
+The development phase involves setting up the store and essential features like inventory management, secure payment gateways, customer reviews, marketing tools and more.
+While the design phase focuses on reflecting TekUniverse's branding while ensuring easy navigation and high-quality product displays.

-Thorough testing ensures usability, security, and performance, leading to a successful launch of TechnoWorld's online store, offering a seamless shopping experience and broadening their customer base.
+Thorough testing ensures usability, security, and performance, leading to a successful launch of TekUniverse's online store, offering a seamless shopping experience and broadening their customer base.

-So based on the requirement, the business is a retail business model and so lets take a look at the different business models that Shopware offers and what suits the best in our scenario.
+Next, lets look at the different business models that Shopware offers and what suits the best in our scenario.

 ### Types of eCommerce models